dakshina99/product-apim/all-in-one-apim/modules/integration-v2/tests-common/clients/publisher/docs/ApIsApi.md

 # **updateTopics**
 > APIDTO updateTopics(apiId, topicListDTO, ifMatch)

-Update Topics
+Update Topics of an Async API

-This operation can be used to update topics of an existing API.
+This operation can be used to update topics of an existing async API.

 ### Example
 ```java